Mega Millions

 Please note that the advertised grand prize amount is always an estimate rather than a guaranteed value.
 The actual amount is determined by ticket sales, and for the annuity, interest rates on the investments.

 The amount you take home depends on which of the options above you take.
 Both options are subject to tax, and at least 24 percent is taken out in federal taxes.
 There is no state tax on lottery prizes in Texas, so you actually receive a larger payout than you would in many other jurisdictions.
-For example, the biggest Mega Millions win in Texas went to an anonymous player from Leander, Austin, in September 2019.
-The jackpot was valued at $225, but the winner picked the cash option of $157 million.
+For example, the anonymous player from Leander, Austin, who won a Mega Millions jackpot of $225 million in September 2019, picked the cash option of $157 million.
 After taxes, they actually took home around $97 million.